ShadowLancer42/Long-Term-Open-World/README.md

 If you put in a pull request without following the rules, I'm not accepting it.

-***Please read the [Project Standards](https://github.com/ShadowLancer42/Long-Term-Open-World/wiki/Project-Standards) Wiki Page before trying to work on the project***
+***Please be sure to skim over the [Project Standards](https://github.com/ShadowLancer42/Long-Term-Open-World/wiki/Project-Standards) Wiki Page before trying to work on the project***